Call 911

 • Provides a case management system to monitor those who are mentally ill with a history of violent behaviors

-Learn more about street outreach.
+Learn more about DHS Joint Command Center.

 Code Blue